 This function defines how much the water temperature may rise above the desired leaving water temperature before the compressor stops.
 The compressor will start up again when the leaving water temperature drops below the desired leaving water temperature.
+This function is ONLY applicable in heating mode.

 Code Description

-[4.B] [9-04] Overshoot:
+[4.B] [9-04] Overshoot

-• 1°C~4°C
+■ 1°C~4°C